DortyTheGreat/LitematicaPrinterPlus/README.md

-# Meteor Addon Template
+# LitematicaPrinterPlus

-A template to allow easy usage of the Meteor Addon API.
+Meteor addon for LitematicaPrinter, upgrade of [addon mady by kkllffaa](https://github.com/kkllffaa/meteor-litematica-printer)

 ### How to use